janfrode/unbound-pmda/README.md

 ============

 Performance Metrics Domain Agent (PMDA) for Unbound.
 Currently adds 140 metrics for unbound.
 All total, mem, unwanted, num.rrset, num.answer, histogram and num.query metrics.
+Missing metrics that are available in unbound-control, but not yet in this PMDA are per thread stats, time.now, time.up and time.elapsed.

 ### Install (assuming PCP is installed, and running)